OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 ```
 And we start from there.

 See the [final Python script](./sample.04.py).
-This can be run for real on your machine, after you've downloaded the data in `insurance-customers-1500.csv`.
+This can be run for real on your machine, after you've downloaded the data in `insurance-customers-1500.csv`, with `curl`.
 ```
 $ python sample.04.py
 ```

-See the Jupyter Notebooks.
+Also look at the Jupyter Notebooks.

 Then, to go to production, we use TensorFlow.js.
 We will convert our model (the `h5` file) with `tensorflowjs_converter`.